MeetVys/SIRDiseaseSimulation/README.md

 The third category is recovered.
 If a certain node is recovered we simply discard it from any process.

 After initialisation of the graph we randomly choose certain amount of nodes and make them infected and then run the simualtion.
-The output.txt file prints the node id of suspected, infected and recovered at the end of each day.
+The output.txt file prints the adjacency matrix of the graph and after that it prints the node id of suspected, infected and recovered at the end of each day.